ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 #### **[R11]**
 A CCSM utilized in a BPI MUST support a P2P message protocol that does not require network leader nodes.

+[[R11]](#r11) testability: libp2p as a very commonly used [P2P message protocol](https://github.com/libp2p/specs) with a test suite [here](https://github.com/libp2p/go-libp2p/blob/master/test-plans/cmd/ping/main.go) is a leaderless protocol using peer-gossiping.
+This shows that the requirement is testable.

 The network requirements on the consensus algorithms are even more stringent than on the P2P protocol.
 Additional requirements on the consensus algorithm of the CCSM are discussed in the next section, section [7.
 Consensus](#7-consensus).

 #### **[R12]**
 The CCSM utilized in a BPI MUST be Byzantine Fault Tolerant (BFT) [[BFT](#the-byzantine-generals-problem)].

+[[R12]](#r12) testability: Ethereum's Proof-of-Stake consensus protocol satisfies the BFT requirements as specified [here](https://arxiv.org/abs/1710.09437) and tests of a security audited reference implementation can be found [here](https://github.com/prysmaticlabs/prysm/tree/develop/testing).
+Therefore, the requirement is testable.

 #### **[R13]**
 The CCSM utilized in a BPI MUST be able to operate under Weak Synchrony.